minikie/xenarix/README.md

 Please contact us for the commercial purpose.

-If you're interested in other finacial application, visit [Montrix](http://www.montrix.co.kr)
+If you're interested in other financial application, visit [Montrix](http://www.montrix.co.kr)